ellislam/Predicting-Credit-Card-Default/README.md

 ## Dataset
 In this project, I will explore the dataset from Taiwan, which contains information on default payments, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.
 Totally, there are 30000 customers' records with 23 features and 1 response (default.payment.next.month)

-## Technologies
-This project is created with:
-* Jupyter Notebook 6.0.3

 ## Features
 There are 23 features, which include all types of data: categorical, discrete and continuous numerical variables.
 * LIMIT_BAL(numerical): Amount of given credit in NT dollars (includes individual and family/supplementary credit)